 “With this rare demonstration of overt loyalty, the princess decided she had to stop, and at that point the archbishop requested that she and her party dine with them.
 The princess could not refuse, and those in the carriage ‘whipped out their rouge-puffs, powder-boxes, and pocket-mirrors, and made what hasty toilette they could … [but] felt dreadfully dowdy and undressed in their simple muslin frocks and straw hats.”

-After leaving Tours, the princess and her party traveled about 20 miles to the Loire Valley, where they stopped to stay with a friend of the princess.
+After leaving Tours, the princess and her party traveled about 20 miles to the Loire Valley, where they stopped to stay with the princess’ friend.
 That night the princess and her entourage sat down to enjoy a wonderful savory stew, known as ragout.
 Unfortunately, “the ragout had been allowed to cool in a uncoated copper pot, which poisoned the food and make everyone sick.”
-What saved the party was that the princess’s doctor was among those poisoned, and he helped everyone recover.
+What saved the party was that the Princesse de Lamballe’s doctor was among those poisoned, and he helped everyone recover.
 However, the incident so upset the princess, when she returned home, she threw out all of her copper and replaced them with silver dishes.

-The Princesse de Lamballe’s travels also once included a trip with her sister-in-law where they went to Holland in May of 1778.
-The princess and her sister-in-law, known at the time as the Duchess of Chartres, were traveling incognito under names of Countess of Joinville and Countess of Lisigny.
+The Princesse de Lamballe’s travels also once included a trip with her sister-in-law, the Duchess of Chartres, where they went to Holland in May of 1778.
+The princess and her sister-in-law traveled incognito under names of Countess of Joinville and Countess of Lisigny.
 For a few days, while they were in Amsterdam, they were accompanied by the princess’s Passy neighbor, the renowned polymath and Founding Father of America, Benjamin Franklin.
 A letter written by Charles William Frédéric Dumas, who was a man of letters living in the Dutch Republic and who served as an American diplomat during the American Revolution, noted a humorous incident that occurred after the women arrived in Rotterdam: